Quick Guide to Colorado Law at CSU Libraries

 Colorado Laws can be found in the Colorado Revised Statutes (CRS), with print sets at the following call numbers:

 GA6.5/1973/ Doc Ref and KFC1829 .A2 Law/Tax.

-Electronic versions of the CRS can be found in LEXIS-NEXIS Academic ("State Codes" component) and at the Colorado General Assembly ("Revised Statutes" link).
+Free public access to electronic versions of the CRS can be found through LexisNexis and the Colorado General Assembly ("Revised Statutes" link).
 Laws passed in each session of the Colorado General Assembly can be found in the Session Laws (KFC1825 .A2 Law/Tax).

 The library does not own the Pacific Reporter or any other print version of Colorado court cases or other court cases other than those of the US Supreme Court.

 Colorado Court Rules appear as part of the Colorado Revised Statutes (see above) and in the following separate volumes:

 - Colorado Court Rules: State (KFC2329 .A196 Ref)

 - Colorado Court Rules: Federal (KFC2329 .A195 Ref)